josgar14/CMD-TERMINAL-GIT-SHELL/README.md

 dir // to see the directory.

+npm init // Initializes a npm in a project as it's manager.

 curl <http://> // command to make a http request.

 tree//see a visual representation in a tree format of directories. you can use tree /a /f > <nameoffile.txt> // and it shows more detailed information and saves it to a file.